quicwg/base-drafts/draft-ietf-quic-transport.md

 frame that signals the error.
 Where this specification identifies error conditions, it also identifies the error code that is used.

-A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a CONNECTION_CLOSE, APPLICATION_CLOSE, or RST_STREAM frame.
+A stateless reset ({{stateless-reset}}) is not suitable for any error that can be signaled with a CONNECTION_CLOSE, CRYPTO_CLOSE, APPLICATION_CLOSE, or RST_STREAM frame.
 A stateless reset MUST NOT be used by an endpoint that has the state necessary to send a frame on the connection.

 ## Connection Errors

-Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a CONNECTION_CLOSE or APPLICATION_CLOSE frame ({{frame-connection-close}}, {{frame-application-close}}).
+Errors that result in the connection being unusable, such as an obvious violation of protocol semantics or corruption of state that affects an entire connection, MUST be signaled using a CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame ({{frame-connection-close}}, {{frame-crypto-close}},
+{{frame-application-close}}).
 An endpoint MAY close the connection in this manner even if the error only affects a single stream.

 Application protocols can signal application-specific protocol errors using the APPLICATION_CLOSE frame.
 Errors that are specific to the transport, including all those described in this document, are carried in a CONNECTION_CLOSE frame.
 Other than the type of error code they carry, these frames are identical in format and semantics.

-A CONNECTION_CLOSE or APPLICATION_CLOSE frame could be sent in a packet that is lost.
+A CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame could be
+sent in a packet that is lost.
 An endpoint SHOULD be prepared to retransmit a packet containing either frame type if it receives more packets on a terminated connection.
 Limiting the number of retransmissions and the time over which this final packet is sent limits the effort expended on terminated connections.

-An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE or APPLICATION_CLOSE risks a peer missing the first such packet.
+An endpoint that chooses not to retransmit packets containing CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE risks a peer missing the first such packet.
 The only mechanism available to an endpoint that continues to receive data for a terminated connection is to use the stateless reset process ({{stateless-reset}}).

-An endpoint that receives an invalid CONNECTION_CLOSE or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.
+An endpoint that receives an invalid CONNECTION_CLOSE, CRYPTO_CLOSE, or APPLICATION_CLOSE frame MUST NOT signal the existence of the error to its peer.

 ## Stream Errors